Extended Schur functions and bases related by involutions: Involutions on and NSym

 Let $\alpha$ be a composition and $\beta$ a weak composition.
-A \emph{flipped shin-tableau} (FST) of shape $\alpha$ and type $\beta$ is a diagram $\alpha$ filled with positive integers that weakly decrease along the rows from left to right and strictly increase along the columns from top to bottom, where each positive integer $i$ appears $\beta_i$ times.
-A \emph{standard} flipped shin-tableau (SFST) of shape $\alpha \models n$ is one containing the entries $1$ through $n$ each exactly once.
+A \emph{reverse shin-tableau} (FST) of shape $\alpha$ and type $\beta$ is a diagram $\alpha$ filled with positive integers that weakly decrease along the rows from left to right and strictly increase along the columns from top to bottom, where each positive integer $i$ appears $\beta_i$ times.
+A \emph{standard} reverse shin-tableau (SFST) of shape $\alpha \models n$ is one containing the entries $1$ through $n$ each exactly once.